 Tip 1.
 Be prepared to negotiate

-Many people who want to buy in December and January are serious buyers who are aware that there are bargains out there.
-And this year in particular, buyers know that prices are dropping.
+Many people house hunting in December and January are serious buyers who are aware that there are bargains out there.
 Consult with your Realtor to determine the ideal price for your home and make a plan for negotiating to reach it.
 Don’t reject initial lowball offers.
 They may be just a starting point.

 Tip 2.
 Add curb appeal